nikhilpalyal6/income-adapt/README.md

 ## 🏆 Project Goal

-> Build a real-world fintech solution that helps freelancers achieve **financial stability**, not just track money.
+> To Build a real-world fintech solution that helps freelancers achieve **financial stability**, not just track money.

----

-## 📜 License

-This project is for educational and hackathon purposes.